-- 1. Acknowledge that Catholic Schools are an expression of the teaching mission of the Church. - 2.
+- Acknowledge that Catholic Schools are an expression of the teaching mission of the Church. - 2.
 Provide an example to the Catholic Community by active participation in the communal life of a parish, and by a personal lifestyle that reflects the teachings of the Church. - 3.
 Provide the best possible Catholic education according to the program approved by the Canadian Conference of Catholic Bishops and the provincial Minister of Education. - 4.
 Affirm a strong sense of Christian Community. - 5.
-Recognize and defend the democratic and corporate authority of the Board. - 6.
-Respect the confidentiality of the Board. - 7.
-Strictly support the fulfillment of all Board policies. - 8.
-Ensure the affairs of the Board are conducted with openness, justice and compassion. - 9.
-Work to improve personal knowledge of current Catholic education research and practices. - 10.
-Provide support, encouragement and prayer for the efforts of all persons engaged in the ministry of Catholic Education in Canada. - 11.
-Be motivated by an earnest desire to serve the Division to the best of their ability to meet the educational needs of all students. - 12.
-Recognize the expenditure of school funds is a public trust, and endeavor to see that the funds are expended efficiently, in the best interests of the students. - 13.
-Will not use their position for personal advantage or to the advantage of any other individual apart from the total interest of the Division and will resist outside pressure to use the position to lobby for a special interest. - 14.
-Act with integrity and do everything possible to maintain the dignity of the office of a school board member.
+Strictly support all Board policies. - 6.
+Ensure the affairs of the Board are conducted with openness, justice and compassion. - 7.
+Work to improve personal knowledge of current Catholic education research and practices. - 8.
+Provide support, encouragement and prayer for the efforts of all persons engaged in the ministry of Catholic Education in Canada. - 9.
+Be motivated by an earnest desire to serve the Division to the best of their ability to meet the educational needs of all students. - 10.
+Recognize the expenditure of school funds is a public trust, and endeavor to see funds expended efficiently, in the best interests of the students. - 11.
+Will not use their position for personal advantage or to the advantage of any other individual apart from the total interest of the Division, and I will resist outside pressure to so use the position. - 12.
+Act with integrity and do everything possible to maintain the dignity of the office of a school board member. - 13.
+Carry out their duties objectively, and consider all information and opinions presented to the board in making decisions, without bias.

-- 15. Carry out their duties objectively, and consider all information and opinions presented to the board in making decisions, without bias. - 16.
-Work with other Board members in a spirit of respect, openness, co-operation, and proper decorum, in spite of differences of opinion that arise during debate. - 17.
+- 14. Work with other Board members in a spirit of respect, openness, co-operation and proper decorum, in spite of differences of opinion that arise during debate. - 15.
 Accept that authority rests with the Board and that there is no individual authority outside the Board and will abide by the majority decisions of the Board once they are made.
-Will honor the Board's decision to have the Director and/or Chairperson communicate with the media or "public at large" regarding Board decisions, positions, etc. - 18.
-Will express any contrary opinion respectfully and honestly, and without making disparaging remarks, in or outside Board meetings, about other Board members or their opinions. - 19.
-Will communicate, and conduct relationships with staff, the community, other school boards and the media in a manner that focuses on facts presented to and considered by the Board during regular or special Board meetings. - 20.
-Will not divulge confidential information, obtained in capacity as a Board member, and will not discuss those matters outside the meetings of the Board or the Board's committees. - 21.
-Will endeavor to participate in trustee development opportunities to enhance ability to fulfill obligations as a school board member. - 22.
-Will not conduct him/herself in a manner which is intended to be to the detriment of another school board. - 23.
-Will support the value of public education, and will endeavor to participate, and encourage my Board to participate, in activities that support or promote education in Saskatchewan.
+Will honor the Board's decision to have the Director and/or Chairperson communicate with the media or "public at large" regarding Board decisions, positions, etc. - 16.
+Will express any contrary opinion respectfully and honestly, and without making disparaging remarks, in or outside Board meetings, about other Board members or their opinions. - 17.
+Will communicate, and conduct relationship with staff, the community, other school boards and the media in a manner that focuses on facts. - 18.
+Will not divulge confidential information, obtained in capacity as a Board member, and will not discuss those matters outside the meetings of the Board or the Board's committees. - 19.
+Will endeavor to participate in trustee development opportunities to enhance ability to fulfill obligations as a school board member. - 20.
+Will not conduct him/herself in a manner, which is intended to be to the detriment of another school board. - 21.
+Will support the value of public education, and will endeavor to participate, and encourage my Board to participate, in activities that support or promote public education in Saskatchewan.